stats285/stats285.github.io/assets/hackathon/hack.md

 ## Time and Venue
-The hackathon starts at 9:00 AM on Nov 16 and ends at midnight on Nov 17.
-The event takes place at iCME corner [ADD MORE INFO].
+The hackathon starts at 9:00 AM on Nov 17 and ends at midnight on Nov 18.
+The event takes place at [ADD MORE INFO].

 ## Structure of the Hackathon